LiveLike/livelike-docs/docs/Product Guide/core-concepts/chat-and-comment/chat-invitations.md

 ## Chat invitations support:

-* Adding new users to chat rooms
+1. Adding new users to chat rooms
-* Sending invitations to other users
+2. Sending invitations to other users
-* Receiving invitations in real-time
+3. Receiving invitations in real-time
-* Updating invitation status (accepted, rejected, pending)
+4. Updating invitation status (accepted, rejected, pending)
-* Fetching lists of sent and received invitations
+5. Fetching lists of sent and received invitations

 These APIs work across iOS, Android, and Web, with platform-specific implementations for real-time notifications.

-> dwedwe
->
-> we

 ## Key Workflows